Direct LiDAR-Inertial Odometry: Lightweight LIO with Continuous-Time Motion Correction: Related Work

 Incorporating additional sensors can also aid in correcting motion-induced point cloud distortion.
 For example, LOAM~\cite{zhang2014loam} compensates for spin distortion by iteratively estimating sensor pose via scan-matching and a loosely-coupled IMU using a constant velocity assumption.
-Similarly, LIO-SAM~\cite{shan2020lio} formulates LiDAR-inertial odometry atop a factor graph to jointly optimize for body velocity.
-In their implementation, points were motion corrected by linearly interpolating rotational movement according to relative timestamps.
+Similarly, LIO-SAM~\cite{shan2020lio} formulates LiDAR-inertial odometry atop a factor graph to jointly optimize for body velocity, and in their implementation, points were subsequently deskewed by linearly interpolating rotational motion.
 FAST-LIO~\cite{xu2021fast} and FAST-LIO2~\cite{xu2022fast} instead employ a back-propagation step on point timestamps after a forward-propagation of IMU measurements to produce relative transformations to the scan-end time.
 However, these methods (and others \cite{renzler2020increased, deschenes2021lidar}) all operate in \textit{discrete}-time which may induce a loss in precision, leading to a high interest in \textit{continuous}-time methods.
 Elastic LiDAR Fusion~\cite{park2018elastic}, for example, handles scan deformation by optimizing for a continuous linear trajectory, whereas Wildcat~\cite{ramezani2022wildcat} and \cite{droeschel2018efficient} instead iteratively fit a cubic B-spline to remove distortion from surfel maps.
-More recently, CT-ICP~\cite{dellenbach2021cticp} (similarly \cite{park2022elasticity}), uses a LiDAR-only approach to define a continuous-time trajectory parameterized by two poses per scan, which allows for elastic registration of the scan during optimization.
-However, these methods are still either too simplistic in modeling the trajectory or are too computationally costly to work reliably in real-time on weight-limited robots.
+More recently, CT-ICP~\cite{dellenbach2022ct} and ElasticLiDAR++~\cite{park2022elasticity} use a LiDAR-only approach to define a continuous-time trajectory parameterized by two poses per scan, which allows for elastic registration of the scan during optimization.
+However, these methods can still be too simplistic in modeling the trajectory under highly dynamical movements or may be too computationally costly to work reliably in real-time.